Are you wondering which marketing data you should be tracking on your WordPress website?

-If you run PPC campaigns using Google AdWords, then you can easily see how your ads are performing in the AdWords dashboard.
+If you run pay-per-click (PPC) campaigns using Google AdSense, then you can easily see how your ads are performing in the AdSense dashboard.
 However, these reports only tell you how users interact with your ads not what they do after that.

-For that, you’ll once again need Google Analytics which comes with built-in integration with your AdWords account.
+For that, you’ll need Google Analytics which comes with built-in integration with your AdSense account.
 This integration enables you to easily track your paid traffic conversions.